 Travelling to Botswana

-The easiest and fastest way to travel to Botswana is a connecting flight from Johannesburg International Airport (O.R Tambo) in South Africa.
+The easiest and fastest way to travel to Botswana for safari is a connecting flight from Johannesburg International Airport (O.R Tambo) in South Africa.
 However, connecting flights from Cape Town and Windhoek (Namibia) are also available.
 Currently, there are no international carriers that fly directly to Maun Airport.

-Transport in Botswana is relatively efficient.
-Getting to your lodge or destination is as easy as jumping on an air shuttle service or a safari vehicle, this is where the choice is really up to you based on your requirements, time, and budget.
+Transport on a Botswana safari is relatively efficient.
+Getting to your lodge or destination is as easy as jumping on an air shuttle service or a safari vehicle.
+It’s really up to you, based on your requirements, time, and budget.
 Fly or be driven.
 Each option comes at a cost, private air charters being the most expensive, while guided road transfers are more affordable.
 It’s also worth noting that some more remote camps and lodges are only accessible via aircraft or boat.

 The best way to get to Botswana is to fly to Maun or Kasane.
-These two towns have international Botswana airports and are located in northern Botswana, close to popular national parks and main roads.
+These two towns have international airports in northern Botswana, close to popular national parks and main roads.
 These airports facilitate the arrivals and departures of domestic flights to airstrips in the Okavango Delta, Moremi Game Reserve, and Central Kalahari.
 Self-driving travelers can easily access Botswana through the border posts from neighboring countries.
 Time allowances must be made for the time spent on the road.

 Maun International Airport is the central hub for all flights entering Botswana as a safari destination.
 The airport is located within the town itself.

 Sir Seretse Khama International Airport is located just 10km/6mi north of Gaborone, offering daily one-hour flights from Johannesburg and three weekly two-hour flights from Harare.